-While many schools have revamped their menus to offer a better variety of healthy options in recent years, the biggest issue I have noticed with kids eating school meals is that most aren’t eating enough.
+While many schools have revamped their menus to offer a better variety of healthy options in recent years, many kids eating school lunches aren't eating enough.

-Whether it’s the short amount of time they are given to eat or their food preferences, many children are tossing half, if not more, of their meals away.
+Whether it's the short amount of time they are given to eat or their food preferences, many children are tossing half, if not more, of their school lunches away.

-Inadequate nutrition early in the day can cause kids to be more easily distracted in class and leads to them feeling overly hungry after school and the rest of the evening.
+Inadequate eating habits early in the day can cause kids to be easily distracted in class and leads to them feeling overly hungry after school and the rest of the evening.

-If you notice your children seem to be excessively hungry after school, ask them about how they’re eating at school.
-Packing a lunch for those who don’t care for the food the school offers is a great way to ensure they get enough to eat of the kinds of healthy foods they like.
+If you notice your children seem to be excessively hungry after school, ask them about how they're eating at school.
+Pack a healthy lunch if your child doesn't care for the food choices the school offers.
+It's a great way to ensure they get to eat enough of the healthy foods they like.

-I recommend finding the right sized snack to help them come to dinner hungry, but not starving.
+Find the right-sized snack to help them come to dinner hungry, but not starving.
 Hungry children are more likely to try new foods, but if they are overly hungry, they are more inclined to eat very quickly and possibly overeat.

 If they come to the table full from a meal-sized afternoon snack, they will not want to eat their meal, or they might eat it anyway and feel stuffed.

-A snack like an apple with a tablespoon of peanut butter, or a cup of yogurt + a granola bar should be enough to stave off starvation while not spoiling the appetite for dinner.
+A snack like an apple with a tablespoon of peanut butter, or a cup of yogurt and a granola bar should be enough to satiate their hunger without spoiling their appetite for dinner.

 If your child rides the bus, or you have a long drive home from school, it might be a good idea to send the snack in their backpack or have it in the car.
 Having healthy snacks like fruits and vegetables available, instead of less nutritious foods like chips and cookies, keeps kids from eating too many empty calories.

 Think of snack times as additional opportunities during the day for kids to eat more of the foods they might not be getting enough of in their three meals.
-Make the most of them by offering foods that have the nutrients growing bodies need.
+Make the most of them by offering foods that have the nutrients they need.